dhruvingajjar15/TesseractOCRDemo/README.md

 # TesseractOCRDemo
-Created a demo application of image processing that uses Tesseract OCR libraries and implementing it in Xcode.
+Created an iOS demo application that uses Tesseract OCR libraries to read data from the image.
 The application reads a static image file and displays it on the simulator.